Back

 In this image we see the numbers 295 and 29 point 5 written inside a table.
 The columns of the table are labeled with the number place values.The number 295 is in the first row of the table.
 The 2 is in the hundreds column, the 9 is to the right in the tens column and the 5 is to the right again in the ones column.
 In the next row down is the number 29 point 5.
 The 2 is in the tens column, the 9 is in the ones column.
 There is a decimal point to the right of the 9, and then the 5 is to the right of that in the tenths column.

-As you can see from our place value chart.
-When 295 is divided by 10, 2 hundreds, 9 tens and 5 ones become 2 tens, 9 ones and 5 tenths.
+As shown on the place value chart, when 295 is divided by 10, 2 hundreds, 9 tens, and 5 ones become 2 tens, 9 ones, and 5 tenths.
 Dividing by 10 moved each number one place to the right.

 )